toi-uc/toi-uc.github.io/_pages/about.md

 social: true
 ---

-Kenta URANO received Doctor of Engineering at Department of Information and Communication Engineering, Graduate School of Engineering at Nagoya University, JAPAN.
+Kenta URANO is an assistant professor at Graduate School of Engineering at Nagoya University, JAPAN.

 ----------

 Research topics:

 * Indoor localization with BLE
+* Demand estimation using people-flow data
 * Activity recognition
 * Entertainment computing with biosensing